-Viewing the Mexicali map will allow travelers to easily navigate their drive to this capital of Baja California as well as locate various sections of the city and find addresses for interesting cultural attractions.
+Viewing the Mexicali map and following these directions to Mexicali will allow travelers to easily navigate their drive to this capital of Baja California.
+You’ll also be able locate various sections of the city and find addresses for interesting cultural attractions.
 The Mexicali map features routes to the city as well as major thoroughfares within the city itself.
 Keep the Mexicali map on hand as you follow your driving directions to the Mexicali.

 San Diego to Mexicali Driving Directions